tusharjoshi1804/ai-linkedin-content-generator/README.md

 # AI-Powered LinkedIn Content Generator

-An AI-powered web application that generates professional LinkedIn posts based on topic, length, language, and emoji preferences.
+An AI-powered web application that generates professional LinkedIn posts based on topic, length and language preferences.
 Built using **Streamlit**, **LangChain**, and **Groq LLM**, and deployed on **Render Cloud**.